Big Brother (Australian TV series) season 8

 The eighth season of the Australian reality television series, Big Brother, also known as Big Brother 2008, began on 28 April 2008 and was the final season to air on Network Ten during its original run on the network.
 A total 20 housemates competed in the show.
 Halfway through the show, the prize money was revealed to be $250,000, the amount originally given in the earlier season of the show.

 This season introduced Kyle Sandilands and Jackie O as the new hosts, replacing Gretel Killeen, who had previously hosted the show since its launch.
 It also featured the return of an adult-themed weekly installment titled Big Mouth.
+The season featured a new voice for Big Brother, provided by Leon Murray.
+Compared to Nick Colquhoun's stricter and more authoritarian tone in the 2005–2007 seasons, Murray adopted a more lenient and approachable style.
+Murray later returned to provide the voice of Big Brother when the series moved to Network 10 for the 2012–2014 seasons, maintaining a similarly more relaxed and less punitive approach.

 Production

 Auditions

 Auditions opened in late 2007.
 People wishing to audition were required to post a video audition of themselves on the official Big Brother website.
 Voting closed on 7 January 2008.
 The three people with the highest number of votes would be guaranteed a place in the House with the top 50 others to go through a second selection process.

 This season featured a new audition process similar to the format used in the earlier seasons, where people wishing to audition sent in a tape rather than attending cattle call audition sessions.
 For the first time in Big Brother Australia history, the public could vote which housemates they wanted to see in the House before the start of the show.